HudsonKortus/UAV/README.md

 # TODO
- * make UAV be teathered to battery intead of carying it because the battery is too heavy
+ * make UAV be tethered to battery instead of carrying it because the battery is too heavy
- * change form uing thrust vanes to gimbaling the motor because thrust vanes cannot be practaly mathmaticaly charicterizes
+ * change form using thrust vanes to gimbaling the motor because thrust vanes cannot be practically mathematically characterizes
- * rewrite code to be more object oreted
+ * rewrite code to be more object oriented
- * replace the PID controler with an LQG controler
+ * replace the PID controller with an LQG controller
  * make FAA compliant